What's the Main Difference between 'Nothing' and 'Anything'?

-One of the differences between 'nothing' and 'anything' is that the former is a negative making indefinite pronoun and the former is not.
-Let's discuss them!
+The main difference between 'nothing' and 'anything' is that 'nothing' is a negative marker, but 'anything' is not.

 Let's consider these two sentences: